 VR created a fully immersive digital experience, while AR generates digital elements within a real world.

 Virtual reality is being implemented to provide walkthrough tours to designers, contractors and clients before construction has even begun.
+You may just download a proper architectural design program to see it for yourself.
 This gives all parties a true to life look at what the finished project will look like, ensuring all parties have a full understanding of what is to be constructed.

 By showing digital items in a real environment, clients have a better understanding of what will be provided to them on completion.